 There are plenty of quick and easy options to get started with green screen.
 Check out our videos on green screen tips or visit WeVideo Academy to start using our chroma key tool like a pro!

 What to wear in front of a green screen?

 So you’ve chosen a green screen background, have your script in hand and you’re ready to start filming.
 What now?
 For starters, know what you should and shouldn’t wear during filming.

 - Don’t wear green.
 If you’re filming in front of a green screen, don’t wear the color green unless you want to be invisible.
 If you’re filming in front of a blue screen, don’t wear blue.
-Wearing the same hue as the background behind you will result in both colors being keyed out.
+Wearing the same hue as the background behind you will result in both colors being keyed out (even in the best video editor!).

 - Avoid wearing reflective clothing, jewelry, and/or glasses.
 With reflective items, the camera can often pick up some of the green screen backgrounds making it difficult to edit out in post-production.

 - Make sure there’s some distance between your film subject and your background.
 At a minimum, have your subject stand at least four feet in front of your backdrop.
 If you have more room, six to ten feet is better.
 If you’re truly pressed for space, you can still get a great shot standing closer to the background; just make sure your lighting is adjusted correctly.

 Green screen lighting

 Lighting is crucial when shooting against any background, but especially with a green screen.
 Your lighting should be consistent across your entire background to limit dark spots and shadows.

 To get the best results possible, we recommend using three lights for your shot: one on either side of your green background, and the third pointing directly at the subject straight-on.
 The bigger the light, the better.
 Your goal is to provide as much light as possible to ensure an even light distribution.
 You can use softboxes around the light, or if you are tight on budget, hanging a white cloth in front of the light will diffuse it, making it spread more evenly.